 ABOUT THE WORK:

-Fervour's Own Jewellery is a collection of jewellery for all genders designed and made in Kjipuktuk (Halifax, Nova Scotia) by settler artist Kit Holden-Ada.
+Fervour's Own Jewellery is a collection of jewellery for all genders designed and made in Kjipuktuk/Halifax, Nova Scotia by Kit Holden-Ada.

 ABOUT THE MAKER:

-I’m Kit, the dirty hands & active mind behind this work.
-I was born and raised on the prairies (Treaty 2 territory) and now live on the east coast in Kjipuktuk (Halifax, NS).
-I miss the dry air and big skies but the oceanside romanceis thick.
+Hi, I’m Kit (they/them), the dirty hands & active mind behind this work.
+I was born and raised on the prairies ,Treaty 2 territory, and now live on the east coast in Kjipuktuk/Halifax, NS.
+I miss the dry air and big skies of the prairies but the rugged coastlines and scent of ocean-side juniper spin a thick romance.

-Developing this work has been integral to embracing the liminal and expansive aspects of myself as a queer non-binary person.
-With jewellery and adornment serving as an element of self-expression—the means by which we present and perform our often varied, complex, and intertwining identities—I aim to make wearable pieces that reflect some of the tension, contrast and mutability we all embody to some degree.
+The development of this work has been integral to embracing the liminal and expansive aspects of myself as a queer, non-binary person.
+With jewellery and adornment serving as an element of self expression—the means by which we present and perform our often varied, complex, and intertwining identities—I aim to make wearable pieces that reflect some of the tension, contrast and mutability we all embody to some degree.
 Adornment that is, in some small way, a declaration and celebration of the ways in which we each mix it up.